Kinginlife/KGCE/README.md

 </p>

 ## Overview

-CRAB is a framework for building LLM agent benchmark environments in a Python-centric way.
+KGCE is a framework for building LLM agent benchmark environments in a Python-centric way.

 #### Key Features